-Occupational segregation is one of the main causes of the gender pay gap.
+As is mentioned above, occupational segregation is one of the main causes of the gender pay gap.
 Occupational segregation is frequently linked to traditions and stereotypes and also the value which is placed upon work which is traditionally considered to be 'woman's work'.